Tyndall Centre Journal Articles

 publisher = {Routledge},

 abstract = {We discuss conceptual reasons for and propose public investment in regional infrastructure as a hybrid form of a place-based regional industrial policy aiming to foster the regional economic activity of lagging regions.
-We present and empirically test a baseline model using data for fourteen Indian regions/states over a period of 39 years.
-Our results show that place-based regional infrastructure investments, particularly in electricity generating capacity and width-adjusted length of national highways, positively impact the relative number of firms operating in a region and help foster its economic performance.},
+We present and empirically test a baseline model using data for 14 Indian regions/states over a period of 39 years.
+Our results show that place-based regional infrastructure investments, particularly in electricity-generating capacity and width-adjusted length of national highways, positively impact the relative number of firms operating in a region and help foster its economic performance.},

 keywords = {},